FORS-DaSCH webinar series:

 __________________________________________________________________________________________

-The first workshop on Planning Data Management took place on November 6, 2024 and was led by Rita Gautschy (DaSCH) and Auriane Marmier (FORS).
+The 1st workshop on Planning Data Management took place on November 6, 2024 and was led by Rita Gautschy (DaSCH) and Auriane Marmier (FORS).

 After a brief introduction to Open Science, the origins of the DMP, and the various requirements from funder and legal perspectives, the webinar presented two case studies of particular interest to the humanities and social sciences.
 These followed the SNSF template and focused on projects that collected different types of data, often raising challenges for researchers, namely images and interview data.
 The webinar then concluded with a 30-minute discussion on DMPs.
 By the end, participants were expected to better understand the SNSF requirements for data management planning and the subtleties of handling images and/or interview data.